Elasfari/Pygame-Pathfinding-Visualization/README.md

 Explore the world of pathfinding with this Python program that leverages the Pygame library to provide an interactive visualization of pathfinding algorithms on a grid.
 Witness the A* algorithm in action as it finds the optimal route from a designated starting point to a target destination in a captivating grid-based environment.

+## Repository Contents

+- **Documentation.pdf**: This document provides comprehensive documentation for the project, including explanations of the code, algorithms, and usage instructions.

+- **Presentation.pdf**: Get an overview of the project's goals, design, and visualizations in this presentation document.

+- **README.md**: You're currently reading it!
+This is the main README file that provides an introduction and overview of the repository.

+- **newmap.jpeg**: This image file represents the background map on which the pathfinding visualization is displayed.

+- **pathfinding_roomba.py**: The main Python script that contains the code for the pathfinding visualization.
+This is where the magic happens!

+- **roomba.png**: An image of the pathfinding car (the "roomba") used in the visualization.

+- **selection.png**: A visual element used to highlight selected grid cells in the visualization.

 ## Prerequisites

 Before diving into the code, ensure you have the following prerequisites in place: